Boundary integral equation methods for the solution of scattering and transmission 2D elastodynamic problems: The penetrable case

 Clearly, owing to duality arguments, the first formulation~\eqref{eq:DCFIER} is uniquely solvable if and only if so is the second (dual) formulation~\eqref{eq:DCFIERt}.
 The connection between the boundary densities $( \bm{g}, \bm{\varphi})$ which are the solution of the adjoint formulation~\eqref{eq:DCFIERt} and the fields ${\bf u}_\pm$ is as follows

 In other words, formulations~\eqref{eq:DCFIER} and respectively~\eqref{eq:DCFIERt} can be viewed as regularized direct and indirect BIE formulations of elastodynamic transmission problems.

-In particular, selecting ${\cal R} =\frac{1}2 {\cal I}$ in either of the formulations~\eqref{eq:DCFIER} or~\eqref{eq:DCFIERt} we obtain the Kress-Roach type formulation:
+In particular, selecting ${\cal R} =\frac{1}2 {\cal I}$ in either of the formulations~\eqref{eq:DCFIER} or~\eqref{eq:DCFIERt} we obtain the Kress-Roach type formulation

-We stress that, unlike the Kress-Roach formulations for the Helmholtz transmission problems, the BIE formulation~\eqref{eq:KiptmanKress} is not a second kind formulation since the double layer BIOs are no longer compact in this setting.
+\firstReviewer{This formulation was first introduced, for acoustic problems, by Kress and Roach in \cite{KressRoach}.
+We also refer the reader to \cite[Theorem 2.1]{Lo:2015} for the analysis of this formulation in 3D elastodynamics problems.
+As we will show below, Proposition~\ref{propLSC0} and Theorem~\ref{th:stephan-costabel}, the well posedness of \eqref{eq:stephan:form}--\eqref{eq:KiptmanKress} can be stated in an easier way for 2D problems, obtaining, in addition, crucial information about the eigenvalues distribution of the associated operator in the complex plane.} We stress that, unlike the Kress-Roach formulations for the Helmholtz transmission problems, the BIE formulation~\eqref{eq:KiptmanKress} is not a second kind formulation since the double layer BIOs are no longer compact in this setting.

-We devote the remaining of this subsection to establish that the Stephan-Constable and the Kress-Roach type formulations are well posed.
-The proof follows the ideas used in the seminal work \cite{costabel-stephan,KressRoach} for which the well-posedness of the transmission problem with reversed material properties
+We will establish next that the Stephan-\firstReviewer{Costabel} and the Kress-Roach type formulations are well posed.
+The proof follows the ideas used in the seminal work \cite{CoSt:1985,KressRoach} for which the well-posedness of the transmission problem with reversed material properties

 will be essential.

 Let us introduce (with $\alpha_{\pm}\in i\mathbb{R}$, $\beta_\pm>0>\delta_{\pm}$ as in \eqref{eq:C0}) operators

 which are simply the principal parts for ${\cal L}_{\rm SC}$ and ${\cal L}_{\rm KR}$.